 MENU

-Dominique G. Maucieri
+Dr. Dominique G. Maucieri

-PhD Candidate UVic, MSc UVic, BSc UCalgary
+PhD UVic, MSc UVic, BSc UCalgary

 About Me

-I have a Bachelor's degree in Ecology and Zoology from the University of Calgary and a Master's degree from the University of Victoria.
-During my MSc, I worked in the Baum Lab, examining local and global disturbances on coral biodiversity on Kiritimati Island (Christmas Island).
+During my MSc, I worked in the Baum Lab at the University of Victoria, examining local and global disturbances on coral biodiversity on Kiritimati Island (Christmas Island).
 I love teaching others about the mystery of the oceans and helping others to see ways that they can impact their oceans for the better.
+As well, I have a Bachelor's degree in Ecology and Zoology from the University of Calgary.

 Research Interests